Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

 - N.L. government court document

-"The province submits the minister was entitled to consider and rely upon the mitigation of risk that would result from the regulation of the project by the federal and provincial governments," says the province's factum," the document reads.
+"The province submits the minister was entitled to consider and rely upon the mitigation of risk that would result from the regulation of the project by the federal and provincial governments," the document reads.

 "That was a reasonable interpretation of the legislation."